This means GPs have little room for mistakes on the fund-raising trail. A compelling roadshow is a key element to fundraising success.

 Have a Concise, Professional Presentation

-The fund presentation should be no more than 15 to 20 pages, should be clear and concise, and should address the team, the strategy and the track record.
+The fund presentation should be no more than 20 pages, should be clear and concise, and should address the team, the strategy and the track record.
 The team members must all have experience relevant to the fund’s strategy, and they must have a history of working and investing together.

 The strategy should be well defined and one that the team has successfully executed several times before.
 Sourcing and executing deals, adding value and managing exits are all important items to highlight.